dmitryilyin/fuel-test/doc/en/pages/integration_testing.rst

 - *internal_modules_path* - Path to modules inside a guest virtual system.
 - *internal_manifests_path* - Path to manifests inside a guest virtual system.
 - *tests_directory_path* - Path to the directory containing test files.
+- *image_path* - Path to libvirt image as given by -i key.

 **PuppetModule**